lhns/docker-cleanimage/README.md

 # docker-cleanimage
-#### A tool for cleaning up temp and cache directories to make docker images smaller
+### A tool for cleaning up temp and cache directories to make docker images smaller
+Installation procedures can produce a lot of logs and other cached files.
+This script attemts to clean up these files to make docker images a lot smaller.

 ## Commands
 - apt-get -y --purge autoremove